University campus in North Dakota

 Rasmussen University-North Dakota offers Database Management programs in Fargo, ND.
 As a private institution, it provides accessible education pathways for students in the region.

-Best Bachelor's Database Management Degree Programs in North Dakota
+Best Bachelor's Database Management programs

-Key Distinction: Mandatory Capstone Project (CSCI 460).
+Why it stands out.
+Mandatory Capstone Project (CSCI 460).
 Optional internship course (CSCI 497)

-Hakia Insight: Minot State's mandatory capstone and optional internship structure is standard, but the absence of salary data and named employer partnerships suggests limited visibility into whether healthcare/government sector placements actually materialize—regional students should ask for recent graduate employment outcomes before committing.
+Hakia insight.
+Minot State's mandatory capstone and optional internship structure is standard, but the absence of salary data and named employer partnerships suggests limited visibility into whether healthcare/government sector placements actually materialize—regional students should ask for recent graduate employment outcomes before committing.

 The Computer Science BS program at Minot State University provides comprehensive training in programming, algorithms, database systems, networking, and computer architecture.
 The curriculum includes a mandatory Capstone Project (CSCI 460) where students apply their knowledge to real-world problems.
 Students choose from five specialization tracks: Graduate School Preparation, Software Development/Engineering, Computer/Network Security, Artificial Intelligence/Machine Learning, or System Administration/Web Development.
 The program emphasizes hands-on learning through programming courses, systems programming, and optional internships (CSCI 497).
 Core coursework covers database management (CSCI 356), networking (CSCI 340), and compiler construction.
 Students gain practical experience through web development, security design, and machine learning projects.
 The curriculum balances theoretical foundations with applied skills, preparing graduates for diverse technology careers through specialized tracks and project-based learning.

-Programs Offered
+Programs offered

-Notable Faculty
+Notable faculty

-• Dr. Darren Seifert — Chair of Department of Math, Data, and Technology
+• Dr. Darren Seifert (Chair of Department of Math, Data, and Technology)

-• Higher Learning Commission
+Higher Learning Commission

-Location Advantages: Central North Dakota regional employer networksHealthcare and government sector opportunitiesClose faculty-industry connections
+Location advantage: Central North Dakota regional employer networks Healthcare and government sector opportunities Close faculty-industry connections

-University of North Dakota — Grand Forks, ND
+#2University of North DakotaGrand Forks, ND

-Key Distinction: UND emphasizes theoretical database foundations and research contributions, positioning graduates for graduate study, database research roles, and advanced systems positions at major tech companies—rather than purely entry-level database administration.
+Why it stands out.
+UND emphasizes theoretical database foundations and research contributions, positioning graduates for graduate study, database research roles, and advanced systems positions at major tech companies—rather than purely entry-level database administration.

-Hakia Insight: UND's emphasis on theoretical foundations paired with AFRL partnership uniquely positions graduates for federal database research and defense-sector systems roles—a distinct advantage over business-focused programs, but only valuable if you're willing to commit to government or doctoral pathways rather than tech industry employment.
+Hakia insight.
+UND's emphasis on theoretical foundations paired with AFRL partnership uniquely positions graduates for federal database research and defense-sector systems roles—a distinct advantage over business-focused programs, but only valuable if you're willing to commit to government or doctoral pathways rather than tech industry employment.

 At the bachelor's level, the University of North Dakota's database management pathway sits within a computer science program that privileges theoretical rigor alongside applied systems work, making it well-suited for students interested in advancing to graduate study or specialized database research roles.
 The curriculum scaffolds from foundational database theory—ACID properties, normalization, query optimization—through advanced topics in distributed databases, data warehousing, and increasingly, cloud-native database architectures.
 UND faculty actively publish research on database performance optimization and data management systems, and selected capstone/thesis students can contribute to peer-reviewed work rather than purely industry-focused projects.
 The program leverages Grand Forks' proximity to Air Force operations and federal research institutions, which creates unique opportunities for students interested in government and defense-sector database systems; multiple students have gone directly into database roles supporting military IT infrastructure and federal research computing initiatives.
 The broader computer science context at UND means database students benefit from strong foundations in algorithms, discrete mathematics, and software engineering—skills that differentiate them when pursuing advanced database careers or lateral moves into data science and systems engineering.
 For students targeting graduate school or research-intensive database roles (e.g., at Google, AWS, or database research labs), UND's emphasis on theoretical foundations and published faculty research is a significant asset.

-Programs Offered
+Programs offered

-• Bachelor of Science in Database Management — 4 years, on-campus
+• Bachelor of Science in Database Management · 4 years · on-campus

-• Bachelor of Arts in Database Management — 4 years, online
+• Bachelor of Arts in Database Management · 4 years · online

-Industry Partners
+Industry partners

-• U.S. Air Force Research Laboratory (AFRL) (government)
+U.S. Air Force Research Laboratory (AFRL)

-Top Employers: Cruise Autonomous Vehicles, Digi-Key, HGST, John Deere, Honeywell, IBM, Mayo Clinic, Microsoft, Collins Aerospace, Epic Systems.
+Top employers: Cruise Autonomous Vehicles, Digi-Key, HGST, John Deere, Honeywell, IBM, Mayo Clinic, Microsoft, Collins Aerospace, Epic Systems

-• ABET Computing Accreditation Commission
+ABET Computing Accreditation Commission

-Location Advantages: Proximity to Air Force Research Laboratory (AFRL) for government/defense database systems workAccess to federal research computing infrastructure and datasetsGateway to Upper Midwest tech talent pipeline
+Location advantage: Proximity to Air Force Research Laboratory (AFRL) for government/defense database systems work Access to federal research computing infrastructure and datasets Gateway to Upper Midwest tech talent pipeline

-North Dakota State University-Main Campus — Fargo, ND
+#3North Dakota State University-Main CampusFargo, ND

-Key Distinction: Three specialized tracks (cybersecurity, data science, software engineering).
+Why it stands out.
+Three specialized tracks (cybersecurity, data science, software engineering).
 Internship opportunities with industry partners like John Deere

-Hakia Insight: NDSU's partnership with John Deere and its Data Visualization Lab create an unusual advantage for students interested in agricultural tech: you're not learning database concepts in isolation, but directly applying them to real agribusiness infrastructure that Intel and Amazon Web Services actively recruit from.
+Hakia insight.
+NDSU's partnership with John Deere and its Data Visualization Lab create an unusual advantage for students interested in agricultural tech: you're not learning database concepts in isolation, but directly applying them to real agribusiness infrastructure that Intel and Amazon Web Services actively recruit from.

 The NDSU computer science bachelor's program offers both BA and BS degrees with three specialized tracks: cybersecurity, data science, and software engineering.
 Students gain hands-on experience through internships with companies like John Deere and research projects with local nonprofits.
 The curriculum covers emerging topics including artificial intelligence, machine learning, operating systems, and database management systems.
 Students can pursue double majors in computer science with mathematics or physics.
 The program emphasizes both creativity and problem-solving skills, preparing graduates for careers in artificial intelligence, cybersecurity, robotics, and software development.
 Real-world application is emphasized through industry partnerships and research opportunities that expose students to practical applications beyond classroom learning.

-Programs Offered
+Programs offered

-• Bachelor of Science in Computer Science — 4 years, on-campus.
-BS
+• Bachelor of Science in Computer Science · 4 years · on-campus

-• High Performance Computing Lab
+• High Performance Computing Lab — Data management in HPC environments

-• Center for Computationally Assisted Science and Technology
+• Center for Computationally Assisted Science and Technology — Computational modeling and data analysis

-• Data Visualization Lab
+• Data Visualization Lab — Data visualization and analytics

-• Digital Fabrication Lab
+• Digital Fabrication Lab — Digital design and manufacturing

-• Center of Computational Modeling, Simulation, and Analytics
+• Center of Computational Modeling, Simulation, and Analytics — Computational modeling and simulation

-• Cyber Security Education and Research Institute
+• Cyber Security Education and Research Institute — Cybersecurity research and education

-Industry Partners
+Industry partners

-• Amazon Web Services (corporate)
+MicrosoftAmazon Web Services

-Notable Faculty
+Notable faculty

-• Jeremy Straub — Cybersecurity research
+• Jeremy Straub (Cybersecurity research)

-• Mojahid Saeed Osman — Computational modeling and analytics
+• Mojahid Saeed Osman (Computational modeling and analytics)

-Location Advantages: Access to agricultural technology sectorProximity to agribusiness innovationRegional tech industry presence
+Location advantage: Access to agricultural technology sector Proximity to agribusiness innovation Regional tech industry presence

-Key Distinction: Dickinson State's embedded internship model and small-cohort, hands-on approach produces job-ready database administrators and analysts faster than larger programs, with nearly all graduates employed in their field within six months of graduation.
+Why it stands out.
+Dickinson State's embedded internship model and small-cohort, hands-on approach produces job-ready database administrators and analysts faster than larger programs, with nearly all graduates employed in their field within six months of graduation.

-Hakia Insight: Dickinson State's embedded internship model delivers a measurable outcome that most programs can't match—nearly 100% employment within six months—because students aren't preparing for database work in theory; they're already solving live data problems for CHI Health and North Dakota State Government IT before graduation.
+Hakia insight.
+Dickinson State's embedded internship model delivers a measurable outcome that most programs can't match—nearly 100% employment within six months—because students aren't preparing for database work in theory; they're already solving live data problems for CHI Health and North Dakota State Government IT before graduation.

 At the bachelor's level, dickinson State's database management curriculum emphasizes hands-on, practical experience from day one, with students working on real-world data challenges in small-cohort settings.
 The program integrates relational database design, SQL optimization, and data administration fundamentals through a scaffolded sequence that moves from foundational concepts to enterprise-scale systems.
 What distinguishes this offering is the embedded internship model—students typically secure placements with regional and national firms during their second year, allowing them to apply classroom learning to live database projects while building professional networks.
 Faculty bring direct industry experience from healthcare IT, financial services, and government sectors, ensuring curriculum alignment with current market demands.
 The North Dakota location, while rural, actually benefits database students through strong partnerships with regional healthcare systems and state government agencies that actively recruit graduates for database administration and analytics roles.
 Capstone projects center on solving authentic organizational challenges—students have designed data warehouses for hospitals, optimized inventory databases for agricultural operations, and built business intelligence systems for public sector agencies.
 The program's strength lies not in cutting-edge research labs but in its ability to produce job-ready database professionals who understand both technical architecture and business context.

-Programs Offered
+Programs offered

-• Bachelor of Science in Database Management — 4 years, on-campus
+• Bachelor of Science in Database Management · 4 years · on-campus

-• Bachelor of Arts in Database Management — 4 years, online
+• Bachelor of Arts in Database Management · 4 years · online

-Industry Partners
+Industry partners

-• North Dakota State Government IT Services (government)
+CHI HealthNorth Dakota State Government IT Services

-Location Advantages: Strong partnerships with regional healthcare systems (CHI Health)Direct access to North Dakota state government IT infrastructure and hiringGrowing demand for database professionals in Upper Midwest
+Location advantage: Strong partnerships with regional healthcare systems (CHI Health) Direct access to North Dakota state government IT infrastructure and hiring Growing demand for database professionals in Upper Midwest

-Key Distinction: Supervised internships of a semester or more in length.
+Why it stands out.
+Supervised internships of a semester or more in length.
 Small class sizes with focus on teaching excellence

-Hakia Insight: University of Jamestown's semester-length supervised internships in small cohorts compress what typically takes two summers into one intensive, credit-bearing experience, letting you graduate with the equivalent of a year's worth of real database work already completed.
+Hakia insight.
+University of Jamestown's semester-length supervised internships in small cohorts compress what typically takes two summers into one intensive, credit-bearing experience, letting you graduate with the equivalent of a year's worth of real database work already completed.

 The Management Information Science bachelor's program at University of Jamestown focuses on database technology and development software that drive today's information-based economy.
 The 56-credit major combines hands-on technical training with managerial skills development.
 Students complete core courses in database development and management, networking, systems analysis, and information security.
 The curriculum includes supervised internships of a semester or more in length, providing real-world work experience before graduation.
 Classes are taught in small sizes within the Unruh and Sheldon Center, emphasizing teaching excellence and student learning.
 The liberal arts environment allows technology-focused students to explore other academic interests.
 Students can personalize their degree through various major and minor combinations, with opportunities for international study and co-curricular activities.

-Programs Offered
+Programs offered

-Notable Faculty
+Notable faculty

-• Dr. Jakob Barnard — Computer Science and Technology, Online Technology Programs
+• Dr. Jakob Barnard (Computer Science and Technology, Online Technology Programs)

-• Dr. Olugbenga Dosunmu — Computer Science and Technology
+• Dr. Olugbenga Dosunmu (Computer Science and Technology)

-• Professor Zia Muhammad — Computer Science and Technology
+• Professor Zia Muhammad (Computer Science and Technology)

-Valley City State University — Valley City, ND
+#6Valley City State UniversityValley City, ND

-Key Distinction: Valley City State's program is distinctive for its emphasis on foundational database theory and design principles over vendor-specific tools, creating graduates with enduring conceptual knowledge.
+Why it stands out.
+Valley City State's program is distinctive for its emphasis on foundational database theory and design principles over vendor-specific tools, creating graduates with enduring conceptual knowledge.

-Hakia Insight: While competitors teach SQL and MongoDB, Valley City State's deliberate focus on foundational database theory and design principles means your knowledge survives the next five years of platform shifts—a conceptual foundation that hiring managers for government agencies actively prefer.
+Hakia insight.
+While competitors teach SQL and MongoDB, Valley City State's deliberate focus on foundational database theory and design principles means your knowledge survives the next five years of platform shifts—a conceptual foundation that hiring managers for government agencies actively prefer.

 At the bachelor's level, valley City State University's approach to database management education centers on mastery of foundational database concepts through a structured, sequenced curriculum that builds from relational algebra and design theory upward to implementation and optimization.
 Rather than overwhelming students with tool diversity, the program focuses on deep understanding of core principles—normal forms, transaction management, query optimization—using industry-standard platforms like SQL Server and PostgreSQL as teaching vehicles.
 This philosophy means graduates possess transferable conceptual knowledge that applies across database platforms and vendor ecosystems, a significant advantage in the long-term career arc.
 The program serves students in North Dakota's tight-knit regional economy where many employers value sustained employee relationships and are willing to invest in technical growth; database professionals trained here often progress into leadership roles within their organizations over time.
 Hands-on labs emphasize design exercises and performance tuning using real datasets and realistic workloads, so students develop intuition about database behavior under stress.
 Faculty maintain active connections with K-12 educational technology initiatives across the state, creating a pipeline of interest in IT careers; this public-service orientation extends to how the program is structured—accessible, practical, and designed for students from non-traditional backgrounds.
 Graduates commonly move into database administrator, developer, or data support roles at universities, government agencies, and regional employers throughout the Great Plains.

-Programs Offered
+Programs offered

-• Bachelor of Science in Database Management — 4 years, on-campus
+• Bachelor of Science in Database Management · 4 years · on-campus

-• Bachelor of Arts in Database Management — 4 years, online
+• Bachelor of Arts in Database Management · 4 years · online

-Best Master's Database Management Degree Programs in North Dakota
+Best Master's Database Management programs

-Key Distinction: Minot State's database education is distinctive for integrating practical database skills into an accessible, regionally-connected IT curriculum that prioritizes student success and local employment.
+Why it stands out.
+Minot State's database education is distinctive for integrating practical database skills into an accessible, regionally-connected IT curriculum that prioritizes student success and local employment.

-Hakia Insight: Minot State's integration of database skills across its IT curriculum, paired with Dr. Darren Seifert's departmental leadership and direct connections to regional healthcare and government sectors, creates a pipeline where master's graduates don't job-hunt—employers contact them through faculty networks.
+Hakia insight.
+Minot State's integration of database skills across its IT curriculum, paired with Dr. Darren Seifert's departmental leadership and direct connections to regional healthcare and government sectors, creates a pipeline where master's graduates don't job-hunt—employers contact them through faculty networks.

 At the master's level, database management preparation at Minot State University is woven throughout the computer science and information technology curricula as part of a practical, learner-centered approach that prioritizes accessibility and real-world application.
 Rather than a standalone specialization, database courses are sequenced within a broader information systems pathway, ensuring that all graduates gain database competency as part of standard technical preparation.
 The program's instructional philosophy emphasizes active learning—students build databases, migrate systems, optimize queries, and troubleshoot real problems in lab environments, developing confidence and independence rather than passive absorption of concepts.
 Faculty at Minot State maintain connections with regional employers throughout central North Dakota, creating informal partnerships that supply internship opportunities and real-world project scenarios; many students work on databases supporting local government, healthcare systems, or small businesses while still enrolled.
 The program benefits from its regional context—the smaller scale allows faculty to know students well, customize guidance, and connect coursework directly to local career opportunities.
 Graduates from Minot State often remain in the region, where database management skills create immediate value in the tight regional labor market; employers report high satisfaction with Minot State graduates' ability to move quickly from training to contribution in production environments.
 The university's commitment to first-generation and non-traditional students means the database program is structured for clarity and accessibility without sacrificing technical depth.

-Programs Offered
+Programs offered

-• Master of Science in Database Management — 1-2 years, on-campus
+• Master of Science in Database Management · 1-2 years · on-campus

-• Master of Arts in Database Management — 1-2 years, online
+• Master of Arts in Database Management · 1-2 years · online

-Notable Faculty
+Notable faculty

-• Dr. Darren Seifert — Chair of Department of Math, Data, and Technology
+• Dr. Darren Seifert (Chair of Department of Math, Data, and Technology)

-• Higher Learning Commission
+Higher Learning Commission

-Location Advantages: Central North Dakota regional employer networksHealthcare and government sector opportunitiesClose faculty-industry connections
+Location advantage: Central North Dakota regional employer networks Healthcare and government sector opportunities Close faculty-industry connections